-The prime recipient, subrecipients, and contractors may assert copyright in copyrightable works, such as software, first produced under the award without EERE approval.
+The prime recipient and subrecipients may assert copyright in copyrightable works, such as software, first produced under the award without EERE approval.
 When copyright is asserted, the government retains a paid-up nonexclusive, irrevocable worldwide license to reproduce, prepare derivative works, distribute copies to the public, and to perform publicly and display publicly the copyrighted work.
-This license extends to government contractors and others doing work on behalf of the government.
+This license extends to contractors and others doing work on behalf of the government.